ameerfaisal89/BayesianNetworks/README.md

-# Python_BayesianNetworks
+# BayesianNetworks
-Bayesian Networks in Python
+## Bayesian Networks in Python

+This repository contains a Python implementation of Bayesian networks, providing functionality to specify nodes and dependencies, and to set evidence and compute the joint probability.